Team-Education-Futures-Lab/Agression_Trainer/docs/auth.md

 ### `POST /session/create`

 Previously gated on `ADMIN_API_KEY` for admin sessions.
-Now uses JWT-based auth as the primary mechanism, with `ADMIN_API_KEY` retained as a backwards-compatible fallback.
+Now uses JWT-based auth as the primary mechanism. `ADMIN_API_KEY` is no longer accepted on this endpoint.

 **Behaviour:**
 - If `Authorization: Bearer <token>` is present and the token is a valid JWT with `role: "admin"`, an admin session is created.
-- If the header is absent or the token is invalid, a student session is created.
+- If the header is absent or the token is invalid, a standard student session is created.
 No error is returned — sessions are public for students.
-- If `ADMIN_API_KEY` is configured and the header matches it exactly (legacy path), an admin session is created.
-This path exists only for tooling that predates JWT auth.

 When a valid JWT is present, `user_id` is taken from the token's `sub` claim rather than the request body.

 ### `POST /scenarios`

-Previously gated on `ADMIN_API_KEY` only.
-Now accepts either a valid admin JWT (primary) or `ADMIN_API_KEY` (backwards-compatible fallback for existing tooling).
+Accepts either a valid admin JWT (primary) or `ADMIN_API_KEY` (backwards-compatible fallback for existing tooling).
 Returns `401` if neither is present or valid.

 ---